excelsky/msan622/final-project/README.md

 ### Interactivity ###

 #### Interactivity 1: Bubble Plot ####
 Users can filter bubbles by countries and continents.
 The default is all countries for all continents.
 This type of selection is enabled from a `multiple=TRUE` argument in a `selectInput()` function.
+I intentionall aligned all these `selectInput()` options on the same line below the main plot, so that users can easily compare and contrast.
+Inside of this `selectInput()` function, there are 4 `if` statements for 4 continents.
+Within the `if` statement, it interacts the users selection of a certain country.

 The color is consistent.
 In other words, no matter what users select or not, the color scheme for continents are the same.
 The image below is a good example.
 Only South Korea and all countries in South America are chosen, and the color scheme is consistent with the legend: pink Asia, green Europe, blue North America, and purple South America.
 We only can see pink South Korea and purple South American countries.